Depressurizer/Depressurizer/readme.txt

 			This lets you categorize games based on the times from http://howlongtobeat.com/ which indicate how long it takes to beat a game.

+	AUTOMATIC MODE

+			Automatic mode lets you run a predetermined set of autocat operations on your game library through the command line or by running a shortcut, without having to use the full Depressurizer interface.
+You still have to use the full interface to manage the autocat rules themselves.
+			For more information check Tools->Auto Mode Helper.

 	DEFINITIONS OF TERMS AND PROCEDURES